Rhododendron ponticum identification

 Rhododendron ponticum can be effectively tackled by a professional invasive species company and we use various tactics dependant on the size of the infestation and requirements of removal.

-• Hand pulling
+• Hand pulling.

-• Mulching
+• Mulching.

-• Herbicide application
+• Herbicide application.

-• Stump treatment
+• Stump treatment.

-• Excavation
+• Excavation.

 Dependant on the size of infestation, multiple techniques can be undertaken to control or eradicate Rhododendron ponticum from your property.
+Find out more by visiting our Rhododndron ponticum removal page.

 Start fixing your invasive plant problem today by requesting a survey

 Rest assured, where invasive species are identified at an early stage and tackled correctly, problems can usually be avoided.
-Our trained specialists carry out site surveys to map specified terrestrial invasive plant species and provide management plans tailored to your requirements.
+Our specialist consultants complete thorough surveys to identify the extent of the problem.
+Our plans aren’t one-size-fits-all; they’re customised to tackle the invasive species at your property effectively, taking account of all of your requirements.

 What our clients say